 New York City requires health workers to be vaccinated or get tested weekly

-NEW YORK, July 21 (Reuters) - As part of a nationwide response to the threat posed by the more contagious Delta coronavirus variant, New York City will require COVID-19 vaccinations or weekly tests for workers at city-run hospitals and clinics.
+NEW YORK (Reuters) - As part of a nationwide response to the threat posed by the more contagious Delta coronavirus variant, New York City will require COVID-19 vaccinations or weekly tests for workers at city-run hospitals and clinics.

 The new policy will go into effect on Aug.
 2, Mayor Bill de Blasio said at a news conference on Wednesday.
 The city will suspend without pay any employee who refuses to either get vaccinated or tested.